videojs/video.js/docs/guides/react.md

   const handlePlayerReady = (player) => {
     playerRef.current = player;

-    // you can handle player's events here player.on('waiting', () => {
+    // you can handle player events here player.on('waiting', () => {
       console.log('player is waiting');
     });